Creating session report templates

 This is a read-only view helpful for quick verification.

-If a session type is no longer required:
+If a session Category is no longer required:

 1. Open the three-dot menu beside it.